Southwest Zone

 APPLEGATE RESERVOIR: trout, landlocked spring chinook, largemouth bass, small mouth bass, black crappie, bluegill,

-Applegate reservoir level is currently at 1,945 feet, and the surface temperature is about 48oF.
+Applegate's reservoir level is currently at 1908 feet or 24 percent full.
 Check up-to-date reservoir levels here, or call the Army Corps of Engineers at 800-472-2434 for flow and temperature information.
+The Copper boat ramp remains usable, and the Forest Service website is saying Hart-tish campground/boat ramp is still open.

 BEN IRVING RESERVOIR: rainbow trout, bass, bluegill, yellow perch, crappie

-COOPER CREEK RESERVOIR: rainbow trout, bass, bluegill, coho and Chinook smolts
+COOPER CREEK RESERVOIR: rainbow trout, bass, bluegill, and coho smolts

 Anglers can catch rockfish around the jetties in the lower Coos Bay estuary.
 Best fishing is typically near slack tides with good fishing one day and fair fishing the next.
 A jig fished with a twister tail trailer is always a good option to catch bottomfish.

 The 2024 daily general marine fish bag limit is 5 fish plus 2 lingcod with no retention of yelloweye or quillback rockfish.
-There is no harvest of cabezon until July 1.
+Anglers are allowed to harvest 1 cabezon per day as part of the general marine fish bag limit.

 DIAMOND LAKE: trout

 Diamond Lake has been stocked with tiger and brown trout.
-Anglers targeting brown trout have been doing fantastic lately with high catch rates and some great brown trout being caught (and released).
 These fish are intended to assist in controlling illegally introduced tui chub.
 These trout are catch-and-release only and need to be released immediately and unharmed if caught.
-Last updated 3/13/24.
+Last updated 10/2/24.

 EMIGRANT RESERVOIR: largemouth and smallmouth bass, black crappie, bluegill, brown bullhead, catfish, rainbow trout